efarish/portfolio/mobile/kivy_gps_tracker/README.md

 The Docker images in the `ecs1` repository created for this project need to be deleted.

-### S3 Bucket
+### S3 Buckets

-Delete the bucket created for the pipelines.
+Delete the buckets created for the pipelines.

 ### Github Code Connection